Sa Platjola

 How to get to Sa Platjola

-Sa Platjola can be reached by car, bike, walking (although I do not recommend it) and by boat.
+Sa Platjola can be reached by car, by bike, on foot (although I do not recommend it) and by boat.
+To get there by car, bike or on foot you have to go to Maò:

 - Search for the port of Maò directions